tungdop2/RedTeam/redteam_core/miner/commits/webui_auto/README.md

-# Web UI Automation Detection Challenge - Miner
+# Web UI Automation Challenge - Miner

-This is miner bot script repo for the Web UI Automation Detection Challenge.
+This is miner bot script repo for the Web UI Automation Challenge.
 This is sandboxed sample code for the challenge, you can use this code to test your bot script.

 ## ✨ Features